st-bert/learn-microservices/modules/devsecops/slides/2 - DevOps, DevSecOps (GitLab CI, GitGuardian, SemGrep, Trivy, Google Cloud VM).md

 ## GitLab CI

-In order to complete all the required fundamentals of full CI/CD, many CI platforms rely on integrations with other tools to fulfill those needs.
-Many organizations have to maintain costly and complicated toolchains in order to have full CI/CD capabilities.
-This often means maintaining a separate SCM like Bitbucket or GitHub, and connecting to a separate testing tool that connects to their CI tool, that connects to a deployment tool like **Chef** or **Puppet**, that also connects to various security and monitoring tools.
+To achieve the complete fundamentals of full CI/CD, many CI platforms rely on integrations with various tools to meet these needs.
+This often leads organizations to maintain complex and costly toolchains to enable comprehensive CI/CD capabilities.
+Typically, this requires managing a separate source control management (SCM) system like Bitbucket or GitHub, linking it to a distinct testing tool, which then connects to a CI tool, that interfaces with a deployment tool like Chef or Puppet, while also integrating with multiple security and monitoring solutions.

-Instead of just focusing on building great software, organizations have to also maintain and manage a complicated toolchain.
-GitLab is a single application for the entire DevSecOps lifecycle, meaning it fulfill **all the fundamentals** for CI/CD in **one environment**.
+As a result, organizations find themselves focused not just on building great software but also on managing and maintaining a complicated toolchain.
+In contrast, GitLab offers a unified solution for the entire DevSecOps lifecycle, providing all the essential CI/CD functionalities within a single application.
+This streamlines processes, reduces complexity, and allows teams to concentrate on delivering high-quality software.

 In order to build a new GitLab pipeline, we need to create a **.gitlab-ci.yml** file with the list of all stages in order.